 Select the Workflow you created and press the arrow to move it to the Selected Workflows list (it must be enabled to be visible here)

-Select the Message Options tab in the Message Rule, and check the box for Email under Acknowledgement Options.
+Select the Message Options tab in the Escalation Rule, and check the box for Email under Acknowledgement Options.
 If other contact methods are used, select the appropriate methods.
 Unselect the options for Assign and Close.
 This will present the Acknowledge and Escalate buttons in the email.

-In the Message Rule for the Workflow, do not select Acknowledgement Options.
+In the Escalation Rule for the Workflow, do not select Acknowledgement Options.
 Also, unselect the options for Assignment, Escalate, and Close.
 We do not want them to act via the reminder, as the reminders exist in a separate thread.
 Instead the original message must receive the Acknowledgement to stop the workflow.

 When an Alert is triggered by the Integration, the Primary member of each Group will receive an email with action buttons.